MarcosMasip/agent-auth-payments-self-contained/README.md

    pnpm run dev:self-contained
    ```
    Expect:
-   - Next.js banner with the Local URL (e.g., http://localhost:3002)
+   - Next.js banner with the Local URL (e.g., http://localhost:30xx)
-   - LangGraph banner with API URL (http://localhost:2025) and “Server running at …”
+   - LangGraph banner with API URL (http://localhost:<agentsPort>) and “Server running at …”

 - Start agents only
    ```sh
    pnpm --filter agents run dev:self-contained
    ```
-   Expect LangGraph banner and “Server running at ::1:2025”.
-If port 2025 is taken, add `--port 2026`.
+   Expect LangGraph banner and “Server running at ::1:<port>”.
+Default is 2025; if it’s taken, add `--port 2026`.
+   If you run agents separately (without the dev launcher), ensure the web app points at the same port by setting `NEXT_PUBLIC_API_URL` in `apps/web/.env`.

 - Start web only
    ```sh
    pnpm --filter web run dev:self-contained
    ```
    Expect Next.js dev banner; it will show the chosen http://localhost:30xx URL.
+If you’re running agents separately, set `NEXT_PUBLIC_API_URL` in `apps/web/.env` to the agents URL before starting.

 ## How Local Mode works (under the hood)